skills/secure-repository-supply-chain/.github/steps/2-dependabot-alerts.md

 1. In the list of Dependabot alerts, click the "Prototype Pollution in minimist" to display more information.
 1. Click the **Create Dependabot security update** button to create a pull request to update the dependency.
 This could take up to 2 minutes.
-1. When the pull request is open, the page is updated to show a **Review security update** button.
+1. When the pull request is open, the alert page is updated to show a **Review security update** button.
 1. Click the **Review security update** button to display the pull request.
    - You can view the pull request and **Files changed** tab to review the update.
 1. Navigate back to the **Conversation** tab and merge the pull request.